Skip to main content

 Welcome to the Engineering Computing Center!

-The Engineering Computing Center is a cluster of lab spaces in the Heafey building that provides primary computing resources for instructional and research-related activities in the School of Engineering and STEM.
+The Engineering Computing Center is a cluster of lab spaces in the Heafey building that provides primary computing resources for instructional activities in the School of Engineering and STEM.

-The Engineering Computing Center provides a wide variety of industry-standard technical software packages and hosts a variety of programming language compilers.
-All students in engineering classes are given accounts to log into any of the engineering labs.
+The Engineering Computing Center currently has 10 "in person" computer labs, and provides remote access to computer-lab resources.
+The labs provide provide access to a wide variety of industry-standard technical software packages and a variety of programming language compilers.

 The Lab Monitors provide support for students using the ECC labs:

-For other questions or issues, please contact the ECC staff:
+For other questions or issues, or to share feedback please contact the ECC staff.

 In terms of computing specs for the School of Engineering, we recommend the platform you're comfortable with.
 The only caveat is Chromebooks/iPads are not something we have tested and probably not recommended.
 We recommend you buy from a reputable computing seller like Dell/Apple which offers support and warranty.
 As a general framework, the following are some suggestions: